 When I first saw this plant at Costco I began thinking scones with lavender, shortbread cookies with lavender, lavender cake…. and that was another incentive to convince me to buy it.
 After toting it to my car and spilling dirt on the back seat floorboard carpeting, I managed to get it home without any damage and planted it in a large pot just where I had imagined it to be.
 Perfect!

 Later, when reading the instructions and care label on the plant, I saw in very tiny print at the bottom was the notation: “Not for culinary use”.
 Bummer!
 Now my head was all geared up to use the dried lavender buds in something delicious.
-So I went online and ordered some organic culinary lavender buds from Keys Creek Lavender Farm in Valley Center, CA and organic culinary lavender oil from Olive Nation from Amazon to assuage my disappointment.
+So I went online and ordered some organic culinary lavender buds and organic culinary lavender oil from Amazon to assuage my disappointment.

 This cake makes me happy and I love the light floral flavor and the cream cheese icing has just enough lavender oil for a light flavoring and compliments the cake deliciously.
 It would be fun to get my lady friends together and do a little English Tea party with some fancy sandwiches, tea/coffee and serve this cake for dessert.
 Just thinking…:)